sdrhobby/MyAstroSessions/README.md

 - It allows to create a suitable structure for a new capture session in a place of your choice.
 - The app may produce a ".myastro.session" file in a session folder to store equipment-related information

-Apart from that it will save some general configuration stuff in a ".config/myastrosessions/" folder.
+Apart from that it will save some general configuration stuff in a ".config/myastrosessions/" folder under your user-home.

 ### The folder structure
 My workflow - and therefore the organization of the files on the disk - is inspired by Siril https://siril.org/ (one of the coolest Open Source projects on earth).

-My capture sessions may produce structures like this one:
+Such capture sessions may produce structures like this one:
 - Leo-Triplet;-)
     - **2023-03-08**-Capture session 1
       - lights